detonih/Library-System/README.md

 # trying-Sequelize
 This project was created just for trying the library Sequelize.
+Testing...